-Like a walk-a-thon, except for writing!
+It’s like a walk-a-thon, except for writing!
 Participants can be pledged by the word, chapter, or story.
 Finish that novel you’ve been working on.
 Write and submit new short stories.
 Try your hand at writing speculative poetry.
 The goal is up to you.

-The six-week event mirrors the Clarion Writers’ Workshop, running from June 23rd to August 3rd.
+The six-week event mirrors the Clarion Writers’ Workshop, running from June 22nd to August 2nd.
 Write and/or pledge to show your support for the latest batch of students, chosen from among hundreds of applicants, as they learn from some of the best writers and editors in our field.